 We did notice one possible glitch, though.
 On a couple of occasions, when we started a session typing in IE, our first text wasn't decrypted when it reached the browser.
 And so we had to type our search query again, at which point everything worked fine again.
 If it happens a lot then this could be a real nuisance, but it proved rare, even for us (and of course could be some quirk relating specifically to our PC).
 Don't let this put you off, but keep this mind as you use the program.

-Of course, even when it's working perfectly, KeyScrambler Personal is a little limiting, as it protects only IE and Firefox.
+Of course, even when it's working perfectly, KeyScrambler Personal is a little limiting, as it protects only browsers.
 But fortunately there are two considerably more powerful commercial editions available.
-KeyScrambler Professional ($29.99) protects everything you type in more than 140 browsers and apps, while KeyScrambler Premium ($44.99) extends this support even further to more than 200 applications.
+KeyScrambler Professional ($29.99) protects everything you type in more than 150 browsers and apps, while KeyScrambler Premium ($44.99) extends this support even further to more than 200 applications.
 The KeyScrambler site has more.